NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Color Coding Classification](images/lollipop41.png)](images/lollipop41.png "Click to see the full image.")

 Clicking on a mutation prompts a pop-up menu to appear with the description of the mutation.
-Options to ‘hide’ or ‘show only’ are specific to the mutation.
-The option ‘show all’ includes all previously hidden mutations.
-Selecting ‘MISSENSE’ shown in the figure below by the yellow highlight displays the initial menu with the ‘hide’ and ‘show only’ buttons.
+Options to 'hide' or 'show only' are specific to the mutation.
+The option 'show all' includes all previously hidden mutations.
+Selecting 'MISSENSE' shown in the figure below by the yellow highlight displays the initial menu with the 'hide' and 'show only' buttons.

 [![Mutation Pop-Up Menu](images/lollipop42.png)](images/lollipop42.png "Click to see the full image.")

-Clicking ‘Hide’ removes all of the mutation discs from the lollipop.
+Clicking 'Hide' removes all of the mutation discs from the lollipop.
 The mutation is reordered to the end of the list and the font is striked through and grayed out.
 The discs reappear when the mutation label is clicked again.

 [![Hide Mutation Discs](images/lollipop43.png)](images/lollipop43.png "Click to see the full image.")

 # More Options

 ProteinPaint offers methods to download figures and data.
-Click the ‘More’ button in the toolbar to display various options as shown below.
+Click the 'More' button in the toolbar to display various options as shown below.

 [![ProteinPaint More Options](images/lollipop44.png)](images/lollipop44.png "Click to see the full image.")

 ### Exporting the Figure

-Click “Export SVG” to download the lollipop and legend as an SVG file.
+Click "Export SVG" to download the lollipop and legend as an SVG file.

 [![Export SVG](images/lollipop45.png)](images/lollipop45.png "Click to see the full image.")

-The exported figure will contain following contents, reflecting a user’s customization:
+The exported figure will contain following contents, reflecting a user's customization:
 * Displayed datasets, including custom data
 * Expand/fold states of all mutations
 * Sequences in the protein if at zoom-in level